yat-labs/yat-docs/yat-docs/docs/guides/8_ios_partner_integration_framework.md

     ## API

-    `Yat.api` keeps all convenience methods used to directly communicate with Yat's API.
+    `Yat.api` provides all the convenience methods used to directly communicate with the Yat API.
 Currently, YatLib provides methods that handle API calls listed below:

     `GET /emoji_id/{yat}/{symbol}`